Midterm milestones: 1st lesbian governor; MD's Black gov

 Florida, meanwhile, is sending the first member of Gen Z to Congress, with the comfortable victory of Democrat Maxwell Frost, a 25-year-old Black man with Cuban heritage.

+“I’m just excited to work in Congress and advocate for these broad universal programs and things that will really, Number 1., help peoples’ day-to-day life, but also, Number 2, from a political standpoint, these things excite people because it shows folks that government can work," he told The Associated Press.

-Vermont has already had a female governor but it is the only state that has never sent a woman to Congress.
+Also marking a first, Vermont, which elected its first female governor in the 1980s, had been the only state that had never sent a woman to Congress.
 Democrat Becca Balint, president of the Vermont Senate, will reach that milestone and also become the first openly gay person to fill the state’s single seat in the U.S. House.

 Details on some other notable firsts: